artofthesmart/hypertext/microsite content/pages/02.reference/default.md

 You can also add custom CSS to just this page in order to add custom style.

 #### Extra Content
 Here you can define additional content and metadata for your page, similar to other themes.

 * **Subtitle** - The subtitle is an elongated title addition or explanation of the content that will sometimes appear in Hypertext.
 * **Show header image** - When it's on, the header image will appear at the top of this page.
-* **Header image file** - You can specify which image to use for the header here.
-If you don't specify one, Hypertext will, by default, look for `header.png`.
-Either way, if you enable header images, Hypertext will look for a header image with the following rules:
+* **Header image file** - You can specify which image to use for the page header here.
+It's an image that appears at the top of the page, If you don't name an image specifically, Hypertext will try to find one automatically, e.g. using the file name pattern `header.*` within the page directory and `<page_slug>_header.*` in other locations.
+When you enable header images, Hypertext will look for a header image with the following rules:

+    0. For any of the following, look for `png`, then `gif`, then `jpg`, then `webp` file types.
-1. Is the specified image in the same directory as the page?
-If so, use that.
+    1. Try to use the specified filename in the page directory.
-2. Is the specified image in the `user/images` directory?
-If so, use that.
+    2. Try to use the specified filename in the `user/images` directory.
-3. Is there an image in the `user/images` directory with the same name as the slug of this page?
-If so, use that.
+    3. Try to find an image named `header.*` in the page directory.
+    4. Try to find an image named `<page slug>.*` in the `user/images` directory.
+    5. Try to find an image named `<page slug>_header.*` in the `user/images` directory.
-4. Otherwise, use the first image in this page's directory.
+    6. Try to use the first image in this page's directory.
 * **Thumbnail image file** -  You can specify which image to use for the page thumbnail here.
-If you don't specify one, Hypertext will, by default, look for `thumbnail.png`.
-Either way, if a thumbnail is needed by a parent page, Hypertext will look for a thumbnail image with the following rules:
+It's an image used by a parent page trying to draw child pages.
+If you don't name an image specifically, Hypertext will try to find one automatically, for example using the file name pattern `thumbnail.*` within the page directory and `<page_slug>_thumbnail.*` in other locations.
+When you enable header images, Hypertext will look for a thumbnail image with the following rules:
+    0. For any of the following, look for `png`, then `gif`, then `jpg`, then `webp` file types.
-1. Is the specified thumbnail in the same directory as the page?
-If so, use that.
+    1. Try to use the specified filename in the page directory.
-2. Is the specified thumbnail in the `user/images` directory?
-If so, use that.
+    2. Try to use the specified filename in the `user/images` directory.
-3. Is there an image in the `user/images` directory with the name of the slug of this page, plus `_thumbnail` afterwards (e.g. `winter-vacation_thumbnail`)?
-If so, use that.
+    3. Try to find an image named `thumbnail.*` in the page directory.
+    4. Try to find an image named `<page slug>_thumbnail.*` in the `user/images` directory.
+    5. Try to find an image named `<header image filename>_thumbnail.*` in the page directory, if a header image was specified.
+    6. Try to find an image named `<header image filename>_thumbnail.*` in the `user/images` directory, , if a header image was specified.
+    7. Try to use the header image search method described above and use the header image.
-4. Otherwise, use the first image in this page's directory.
+    8. Try to use the first image in this page's directory.
 * **Summary delimiter** - By default, this is `===` and you use it to separate the Summary for this page from the rest of the contents.
 I recommend you leave this as the default.
 * **Summary length** - If you don't specify a summary for this page, this value determines how long the automatically generated summary should be.
 By default, it's 300 characters.